-Fifteen universities have recognized the importance of training private sector managers and leaders in the art of working with the federal government and have established the Washington Campus Program.
-These colleges and universities are Grand Valley State University, Arizona State University, University of California at Berkley, Colorado State University, Emory University, Georgetown University, Howard University, Indiana University, The University of Michigan, The University of New Mexico, The University of North Carolina at Chapel Hill, Northeastern University, The Ohio State University, Purdue University, Rice University, The University of Texas at Austin, and Texas A&M University.
+Seventeen universities have recognized the importance of training private sector managers and leaders in the art of working with the federal government and have established the Washington Campus Program.
+These colleges and universities are Grand Valley State University, Arizona State University, University of California at Berkley, Colorado State University, Emory University, Georgetown University, Howard University, Indiana University, University of Michigan, University of New Mexico, University of North Carolina at Chapel Hill, Northeastern University, The Ohio State University, Purdue University, Rice University, University of Texas at Austin, and Texas A&M University.

 The Washington Campus Program offers a unique opportunity for current and future leaders in business and government to gain a basic understanding of how to deal with the problems inherent in business/government relationships by working with policy makers, politicians, regulatory agency personnel, and others who make up the teaching staff and resource persons for the programs.

-Participating graduate students spend a week in Washington, D.C., where they hear from Washington insiders, visit government and public policy institutions, and engage in real-world case studies on the interaction among business, politics, and public policy.
-Participants earn three credit hours and a Certificate of Completion from The Washington Campus Program.
+Participating graduate students spend a week in Washington, D.C., where they hear from Washington insiders, visit government and public policy institutions, and engage in real-world case studies on the interaction of business, politics, and public policy.
+Participants earn three credit hours and a certificate of completion from the Washington Campus Program.
 For additional information, graduate students can contact the assistant dean for Seidman Student Services.

-To assist students in preparing for career placement the Seidman College of Business collaborates with Career Services and the Seidman Dean's Advisory Board to offer mock interview opportunities for Seidman juniors and seniors who meet Seidman's minimum grade point average requirements.
+To assist students in preparing for career placement, the Seidman College of Business collaborates with Career Services to offer mock interview opportunities for Seidman College juniors and seniors who meet the college's minimum grade point average requirements.
 The primary purpose of mock interviews is to give students a chance to practice their interviewing skills and build self-confidence.
 Students are matched with companies so that they interview with and receive feedback from business professionals in their major areas of study.

 Awards and Scholarships

-The Beene Garter, Institute of Management Accountants, Ernst & Young Accounting Senior Excellence Award, and Clipper Belt Lacer accounting awards are presented at the annual spring accounting awards dinner.
+The Beene Garter Institute of Management Accountants, Ernst and Young Accounting Senior Excellence Award, and Clipper Belt Lacer accounting awards are presented at the annual spring accounting awards dinner.
 These awards honor outstanding academic and leadership excellence.

 Delta Sigma Pi Scholarship Key